dphfox/technical-fluff/_posts/2022-11-07-sets-efficient-topological-search.markdown

 objects to be processed in topological order, while also allowing for irrelevant subgraphs to be eliminated from being processed.
-In plain English, that means it will make sure our objects are processed in the right order, while also allowing us to skip objects we don't need to process again.
+In plain English, that means it will make sure our objects are processed in the right order, while also allowing us to skip objects we don't need to process.

 The only things you need for SETS to work is: